ballerina-platform/ballerina-dev-website/community.md

 We know getting a language established is like getting a new religion going.
 We really need you, our fans, to help spread the word.

-Let’s start with starring the <a href="https://github.com/ballerina-platform/ballerina-lang">main GitHub repo</a>.
+Let's start with starring the <a href="https://github.com/ballerina-platform/ballerina-lang">main GitHub repo</a>.
 Thank you!

 Next, let's share the wealth by publishing your code on <a href="https://central.ballerina.io">Ballerina Central</a>.
 Hope you will do it now.